Japan

 With the impending problem of an aged society and an expected increase in demand for nursing and medical care for the aged, long-term care insurance started in Japan on April 1, 2000.

-Insured – All individuals age 40 or older are required to have long-term care insurance.
+Insured – All individuals aged 40 or older must have long-term care insurance.

 Individuals aged 65 and over are Class 1 insureds, and those aged 40 to 64 are Class 2 insureds.

-The insured is able to receive long-term care services such as home-visit services by care attendants or care services at nursing homes.
+The insured can receive long-term care services such as home-visit services by care attendants or care services at nursing homes.
 However, those who would like to receive these services should be registered as truly needing these services for support.

 Longevity Healthcare System

-The Longevity Healthcare System (Healthcare System for Later-Stage Elderly Persons) was established through reforms to the national healthcare system as an easy-to-understand system for providing healthcare tailored to the physical and mental needs of elderly persons aged 75 years or older and for enabling the entire population to support the cost of providing such healthcare with a view to maintaining a system of insurance that can benefit everyone for many years to come.
+The Longevity Healthcare System (Healthcare System for Later-Stage Elderly Persons) was established through reforms to the national healthcare system as an easy-to-understand system for providing healthcare tailored to the physical and mental needs of elderly persons aged 75 years or older and for enabling the entire population to support the cost of delivering such healthcare to maintain a system of insurance that can benefit everyone for many years to come.

-All people insured under the National Health Insurance plan or an employee’s health insurance plan, as well as their dependents, shall become insured under the Longevity Healthcare System (Healthcare System for Later-Stage Elderly Persons) once they turn 75 years of age.
+All people insured under the National Health Insurance Plan or an employee’s health insurance plan and their dependents shall become insured under the Longevity Healthcare System (Healthcare System for Later-Stage Elderly Persons) once they turn 75.

-Also, people between 65 to 75 years of age who are recognized by wide area associations as suffering from specific disabilities are included.
-(A person is considered to be eligible from the date on which he or she is recognized as suffering from a specific disability.)
+Also, people between 65 and 75 who are recognized by wide area associations as suffering from specific disabilities are included.
+(A person is eligible from the date he or she is recognized as suffering from a specific disability.)

 Paid Leave

-Paid leave is given to workers who have worked for 6 months continuously from the date of hire and have worked 80% or more of all working days.
-The minimum number of paid leave days is 10 days.
+Paid leave is given to workers who have worked continuously for 6 months from the hire date and have worked 80% or more of all working days.
+The minimum number of paid leave days is 10.
 Employees can take 10 days of paid leave in succession or in splits, but it is mandatory to take paid leave for at least 5 days a year.

 Maternity Leave

-Before childbirth, the leave allowance is 6 weeks prior to the expected date of birth (14 weeks for twins or more), and after maternity, the period is 8 weeks from the day after delivery.
-For both before and after childbirth, salary payments during leave are not stipulated by law and are subject to each company’s collective agreements and employment rules.
-The maternity allowance (approx. 67% of salary) is paid if you have health insurance at your workplace and you are not paid during maternity leave.
-If the salary is fully paid during maternity leave, no allowance will be paid.
+Before childbirth, the leave allowance is 6 weeks before the expected date of birth (14 weeks for twins or more), and after maternity, the period is 8 weeks from the day after delivery.
+Salary payments during leave are not stipulated by law for both before and after childbirth and are subject to each company’s collective agreements and employment rules.
+The maternity allowance (~67% of salary) is paid if you have health insurance at your workplace and you are not paid during maternity leave.
+No allowance will be paid if the salary is fully paid during maternity leave.
 However, the difference will be paid if the salary during maternity leave falls below 67% of the standard monthly salary (daily salary).

 Caregiver Leave